It’s summer and I’m in planning mode! Are you?

 They are super for background information, hands-on ideas and project ideas – and have become the “spine” of my units many times.
 In other words, I’ve used these as my main unit planning books many times over.

-As you click on the graphics below to learn more about each book, you’ll notice varying age recommendations, but each of them are very adaptable for almost any student from K-8.
+As you learn more about each book below, you’ll notice varying age recommendations, but each of them are very adaptable for almost any student from K-8.
 My library has a copy of most of them, but they’re very reasonably priced if you need to buy them.

-The same company that publishes these hands-on history books (Chicago Review Press) offers science, geography and drama selections using the same format.
+The same company that publishes these hands-on history books (Chicago Review Press) offers science, geography and drama selections using the same hands-on unit study guides format.
 You can check out all those books here.

 What are some of your favorite unit study planning resources?

--Written by Cindy, eclectically Charlotte Mason mom of 3.
-You can find her blogging at Our Journey Westward or find her nature studies at Shining Dawn Books.
+-Originally published July 2010, Written by Cindy, eclectically Charlotte Mason mom of 3.
+You can find her blogging at Our Journey Westward.

 Thanks for the review, Cindy!
 I have and love several of these books.
 I would recommend buying them only because then you don’t have to keep checking them out at the library, because you will use them over and over.
 I’m planning on buying the Knights book for our Middle Ages study this school year.